MeltngLiquid/Elevator-Simulation-System/README.md

 # Elevator Simulator

-A fun, college-level project that simulates elevator dispatch in a building using Python and Tkinter.
+A college-level project that simulates elevator dispatch in a building using Python and Tkinter.
 Press buttons, watch the elevators move, and experiment with different scheduling strategies.

 ---